-If you can't send or receive messages, or have trouble connecting to Messages on web, try the following suggestions below.
+If you can't send or receive messages, or have trouble connecting to Google Messages on web, try the following suggestions below.

 Fix problems sending or receiving messages